Contact Tracing 101

 - Keep people from dying from COVID-19

 Contact tracing and isolation (staying home and away from others) are KEY TOOLS.
-They help slow down the spread of disease, make sure our hospitals do not have more patients with COVID-19 than they can care for, and protect our families and our communities.
+Along with vaccines, mask wearing, and washing you hands, they help slow down the spread of disease, make sure our hospitals do not have more patients with COVID-19 than they can care for, and protect our families and our communities.

 Together, we can protect each other.
 If we call you about COVID-19, you have the power to stop the spread.
 By helping us reach others who may be infected, you could help save the lives of friends, family, and others in our communities.